 Quartz is a great material to use for countertops and has been becoming increasingly popular over the years.
 One of the best things about this product is that it is extremely durable and is low maintenance.
 Quartz countertops never have to be resealed and they are scratch-resistant and they resist stains and bacteria growth.
 Quartz comes in a wide array of modern color selections and is made by an optimal fusion of quartz and resin materials.

 Granite is one of the most popular countertop selections.
-Granite is available in a variety of different shades, such as blacks, whites, greens, corals and beiges and no two pieces are exactly alike.
-These countertops are extremely durable and can withstand splashes, heat and knife nicks and other everyday wear and tear.
+Granite is available in a variety of different shades, such as blacks, whites, greens, corals, and beiges and no two pieces are exactly alike.
+These countertops are extremely durable and can withstand splashes, heat and knife nicks, and other everyday wear and tear.
 On the downside, granite does need to be sealed every year or so, depending on how hard you use the surface.
 Also, since granite is so heavy you will need to make sure that you have very sturdy cabinet boxes to place it on.

 Marble / Limestone / Soapstone

-Marble / Limestone / Soapstone countertops such as marble, limestone and soapstone are also beautiful options for countertops.
+Marble / Limestone / Soapstone countertops such as marble, limestone, and soapstone are also beautiful options for countertops.
 Natural stone counters are available in a variety of colors and they just scream elegance when you walk into the room.
-One thing to consider is the fact that these other stone options are much softer than granite and they do require greater care and are a less durable options.
+One thing to consider is the fact that these other stone options are much softer than granite and they do require greater care and are a less durable option.
 As with granite countertops, you will need to seal these natural stone countertops every 6 months to 2 years.